 The ranch headquarters consist of 4 homes.
 The owners’ custom 2368 sf, 3 bedroom, 2 ½ bath home with double car garage was built in 2008.
 The other 3 homes range in sf from 2239 to 1458 sf on the main floors and all have basements.
 All three homes have updated heating systems and have been updated as needed.
-There is a 19,000 sf covered building that is used for branding and allows the owner to never be rained out for brandings.
-There are several machine storage buildings.
-Located on the property as well as shop and horse barn.
-Ranch has a working set of corrals, hydraulic chute and electric scales.
+There is a 19,000 sf Coverall arena that is used for branding and allows the owner to never be rained out for brandings.
+There are several machine storage buildings located on the property as well as shop and horse barn.
+The ranch has a working set of corrals, hydraulic chute and electric scales.

 FSA Base Acres

 There is a 637.8 acre barley base, 394.8 acre wheat base and 24.6 acre oat base on the subject property

 The property is EFU, Exclusive Farm Use.
 The permitted uses in this zone are livestock ranching, farming field crops, product sales in relation with agriculture uses and single family homes.
 Parcels may be divided to 160 acres if full primary water rights exist.
 The minimum parcel size increases to 320 for land with no water rights.